-Grade cards are available through the student portals, as are transcripts, class schedules, and information about the business office statements and financial aid.
+Grade cards are available through the student portal, as are transcripts, class schedules, and information about the business office statements and financial aid.
 Because grade reports are available online to all students, Lindenwood University no longer mails grade reports to students.

-If a student needs a copy of his/her grades for reimbursement by an employer, a copy of all grades can be printed by the student from his/her portal and submitted for reimbursement.
-If the student's workplace will not accept the printed copy. the student should submit a written request to the dean of academic services (academicservices@lindenwood.edu) and a copy will be sent to the employer.
-The request must include the mailing address to which the report should be sent, student ID number, term for which grades are requested, signature of the student making the request, and a call back number.
+If a student needs a copy of his/her grades for work reimbursement, a copy of all grades can be printed by the student from his/her portal and submitted for reimbursement.
+If the student's workplace will not accept the printed copy, the student should submit a written request to the dean of academic services (academicservices@lindenwood.edu) and a copy will be sent to the employer.
+The request must include the mailing address to which the report should be sent, student ID, term for which grades are requested, signature of the student making the request, and a contact telephone number.
 The request can be sent by fax to (636) 949-4776.